 Here's how we score each company:

-- Affordability (60% of score): We look at quotes for different driver profiles and compare rates within Georgia.
+- Affordability (60%): We look at quotes for different driver profiles and compare rates within Georgia.
 Our main rating uses a 40-year-old male with good credit, no driving violations, no claims history and a valid license.
 We also check other combinations to ensure you find the right fit for your situation.

-- Customer experience (30% of score): We used sources like Google reviews, J.D.
+- Customer experience (30%): We used sources like Google reviews, J.D.
 Power, AM Best and Reddit to see what customers think about each company.
 We focused on Georgia-specific feedback to get an accurate score.

-- Coverage options (10% of score): This score considers the number of coverage options a company offers, what makes it unique and what benefits it includes.
+- Coverage options (10%): This score considers the number of coverage options a company offers, what makes it unique and what benefits it includes.

 About Mark Fitzpatrick